namln2702/booking_homestay/docs/postman/README.md

 # Profile Update API Postman Tests

-This directory contains `profile-update.postman_collection.json`, a Postman collection that exercises the new profile update endpoints for customers, hosts, and admins.
+This directory contains Postman collections for exercising the Booking Homestay API flows.

 ## Using the Collection